Judge a Driver by His/Her Car's Condition

 It may seem rude to judge someone solely based on their car’s appearance.
 After all, when we were young, we were taught to never judge a book by its cover.
 Should we abandon this rule when it comes to driving?
 In a word, yes.
 Let’s face it—we judge others all the time, whether we are fully aware of it or not.
 We even judge others as we’re driving.
 Have you ever seen a Lamborghini or Ferrari and thought “That person must be rich?”
 You don’t even know that person and you’re already judging him or her based on perceived economic status.

 Judging someone based on their car’s appearance can actually help you avoid accidents on the roadway.
 Not sure how that works?
-Read on to learn more about judging a driver by their car’s appearance.
+Read this guide from the experts at Naqvi Injury Law to learn more about judging a driver by their car’s appearance.

 Why You Should Note Body Damage